artsandmetaphysics/goodlifeodyssey/documents/the-histories.md

 The account of why the Egyptians came to believe the Phrygians were the oldest men:

 > Now, before Psammetichos became king, the Egyptians used to believe that they were the earliest humans.
 But upon assuming the kingship Psammetichos became eager to ascertain which people were really the first; and ever since his reign, the Egyptians consider that the Phrygians lived before they did, but that they themselves existed prior to all the rest of humanity.
 Unable to find a means of discovering who were the first humans by making inquiries, Psammetichos devised an experiment.
 He selected two newborn children from ordinary people and gave them to a shepherd to take into his flocks and raise according to the following instructions: no one was to utter a word in their presence; the shepherd should place them in a secluded hut by themselves and at appropriate intervals bring in the goats, give the children their fill of milk, and then tend to the rest of their needs.
 The reason he gave these instructions was because he wished to listen to the children after they had outgrown their inarticulate crying and to find out what word they would speak first.
 And everything turned out as he planned, for the shepherd had followed his orders for two years when one day, as he opened the door entering, both children rushed at him with outstretched hands, crying out "bekos."
 At first the shepherd kept quiet about having heard this, but when the word bekos was repeated again and again as he came and went in his care for the children, he told his master.
 At his command the shepherd brought the children into his presence, and Psammetichos himself heard the word.
 When he inquired which people might use the word bekos, he discovered that the word bekos means "bread" in the Phrygian language.
-Thus the Egyptians accepted this evidence and concluded that the Prygians are older than themselves.
+Thus the Egyptians accepted this evidence and concluded that the Phrygians are older than themselves.
 > = (2.2)

 Whether or not the Egyptians believed this account or performed this experiment, it seems clear that some group (be it Herodotus or his listeners) found this account plausible.
 There is a certain logic to the argument, and it also demonstrates the basic conception of performing an "experiment" to learn about the natural world.
 They assume that language is innate, and that a child would innately begin speaking the first language.
 They also don't seem to consider that the children could have, by chance, made up a word that matched an existing language.